|

 was elected recording secretary of the Alliance in October 1890.
 This

-only lasted a short time until the Montgomerys moved to California.
+only lasted a short time because the Montgomerys soon moved to California.

 In California